 - A brief overview of what was discussed;

-- Whether the Director / Academy Representatives (s) withdrew from the meeting;
+- Whether the Director / Governor (s) withdrew from the meeting;

 - How the Board made the decision in the best interests of the school.

-The Board must keep a register of pecuniary interests for the Directors, Academy Representatives and staff of schools.
+The Board must keep a register of pecuniary interests for the Directors, Governor and staff of schools.
 The register should be reviewed annually by the clerk but any new interest or ceased interest, should be reported to the clerk as and when they occur.